Arti Sarin: Military career

-Sarin was commissioned in the Armed Forces Medical Services on 26 December 1985.
-She did her post-graduation in 1992, earning the Doctor of Medicine degree in Radiology from AFMC.
-She then earned a DNB degree in Radiation Oncology from the Tata Memorial Centre, Mumbai.
-She was trained in Gamma Knife Surgery at the University of Pittsburgh in Pennsylvania.
+Sarin was commissioned in the Armed Forces Medical Services on 26 December 1985 as a lieutenant (surgeon sub-lieutenant).
+Her career spans across all three services – the Indian Army, the Indian Navy, and the Indian Air Force.
+She was promoted to captain (surgeon lieutenant) on 3 December 1986.
+On 3 December 1991, Sarin was promoted surgeon lieutenant commander, and was promoted surgeon commander on 14 January 2000.

 Sarin has served at the Naval Science and Technological Laboratory (NTSL), a defence laboratory of the Defence Research and Development Organisation (DRDO) in Visakhapatnam.
 She has also served at the Naval Hospitals INHS Dhanvantari at Port Blair, INHS Kalyani at Visakhapatnam, INHS Sanjivani at Kochi and INHS Asvini at Mumbai.
 Sarin is an examiner for the National Board of Examinations in Radiotherapy and the Maharashtra University of Health Sciences (MUHS), Nashik.
 She has also been a recognised post-graduate degree teacher at the Mumbai University, Pune University and at the MUHS for MD Radiology & DNB Radiation Oncology.
-She has several publications in Indian and International Journals and has contributed to chapters in books of Liver disease and assisted Reproduction respectively.
+She has several publications in Indian and international Journals and has contributed to chapters in books on liver disease and assisted reproduction, respectively.